alexherlanda/db8-app/README.md

 1. Clone the repo
 2. Use 'yarn install'
+4. Create and file .env at root and add the key REACT_APP_ANALYTICS_ID
 3. Use 'yarn start' to run the project.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):